 The Incas, much like the Maya, had a system of writing.
 At least if we by writing mean “a medium of human communication by means of signs.”
 Yet the Incas did not write their signs down, instead they used ropes with knots.
 They called it quipu, meaning “knot” in Quechua, the Inca language.
 A quipu consisted of a set of colored strings, perhaps as many as 2,000, usually made of cotton.
 On each string were knots tied at various distances from each other.
-The color of the string, its length, the number of knots on it and their distance from each other, all conveyed meaning.
+The color of the string, its length, the number of knots on it and their distance from each other, all conveyed information.
 The Incas had quipu experts, trained to read the messages.

 Economic relations in Inca society were organized by the state.
 For this reason a lot of statistical information was needed.
 State officials needed to know how much food that was produced, how much taxes they received, which products the government-run warehouses contained, and they needed data on births and deaths.
 All this information was conveyed by the quipu which easily could be dispatched by a courier from a provincial governor to the bureaucrats in Cusco.